ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

+Note that inheritance is a little but special with templates: writing `T extends SomeClass` will of course accept all classes inheriting from `SomeClass`, but also `SomeClass` itself.
+Be aware of that.

 That's all!
 Note that, if a class inherits from another that uses some template(s), it must have the exact same number of templates (must it is not forced to use the same names).

 For information, the `T`, `X`, `Y`, `Z`, `K` and `V` names are reserved to templates.